json420/degu/doc/degu.client.rst

     This function is also advantageous because the *config* is simple and easy to serialize/deserialize on its way to a new `multiprocessing.Process`_.
-    This means your main process doesn't need to import any unnecessary modules or consume any unnecessary resources.
+    This means that your main process doesn't need to import any unnecessary modules or consume any unnecessary resources.

     For unit testing and experimentation, consider using :class:`degu.misc.TempPKI`, for example: